 Delinquent U.S. homeowners who received a loan modification have a better record of repaying auto and credit-card debt than troubled borrowers who received no mortgage help, TransUnion Corp.
-(TRUN) said.
+(TRUN:US) said.

 Homeowners whose payments were reduced had a 6.1 percent delinquency rate on auto loans compared with an 11 percent rate for borrowers who didn’t get a mortgage modification, according to a study by the Chicago-based credit-rating company.
 The delinquency rate on credit-card payments was 14 percent for homeowners with a modification, compared with 17 percent for those who didn’t get assistance.

 The difference shows how modifications, while failing to prevent a majority of seriously delinquent borrowers from defaulting again, can help consumers become better risks for other lenders, said Charlie Wise, TransUnion’s director of research and consulting.

 “Very clearly, it’s a driver of improved performance,” Wise said during an interview in Beverly Hills, California.
 “This is what allows you to turn the credit spigot back on.”